Steps to clean poop stains, kill germs, and eliminate odors on various household surfaces and fabrics.

 Use a Two-Step Process

-When it comes to very germy things like poop, you need to use a two-step cleaning process and then disinfecting since too much bacterial mess keeps disinfectants from eliminating all the germs.
+When it comes to very germy things like poop, you need to use a two-step cleaning process and then disinfect since too much bacterial mess keeps disinfectants from eliminating all the germs.

-So, the first step to cleaning poop involves putting on your cleaning gloves and using paper towels to scoop up as much poop from the surface as you can.
+The first step to cleaning poop is always removing the mess.
+Put on rubber gloves and use paper towels to scoop up as much poop from the surface as you can.
 Toss the soiled materials into the plastic bag but don’t close it yet.
 Then, soak some more paper towels with hot water and wipe up the remaining mess.
 Add these to the plastic bag and dispose of the whole thing.

-Then, wet the area liberally with a homemade disinfectant and let it sit for 5 minutes.
+Once cleaned, you need to disinfect the spot to eliminate dangerous bacteria.
+To do this, wet the area liberally with disinfectant and let it sit for 5 minutes.
 If you’re using a store-bought disinfectant, use the time directed on the manufacturer’s label.
 Then wipe the area again with clean water and let it air dry.

 And there you have it, the full poop on how to clean poop.
 Remember, to avoid cross-contaminating other places in your home, you should probably shower and change clothes as soon as you’re done.